Tamworth, Staffordshire: Bowls

-Tamworth Castle Bowling Club was founded in 1814 it can boast Mayors and Prime ministers as past members.
+Tamworth Castle Bowling Club was founded in 1814.
 This crown green bowling club is situated behind a green door on Ladybank in the shadow of Tamworth Castle.
 The club is owned by its membership with a season running from March to October.

 Tamworth and District Indoor Bowling Club officially founded and opened in 1990.
-A fire destroyed the Club just after it was originally built delaying its opening by about 12 months.
-This is the only indoor bowling club in Staffordshire and with over 350 members it is actively involved at Club, County and National levels of competition.
-There is an active junior section with County representatives to under 25 age group.
-Bowling for people with disabilities is a very important part of the club as is coaching for all players.
-Owned by its membership the club has an Outdoor green operating April to September whilst the Indoor rinks are open throughout the year.
-The club is in Eagle Drive, Amington, Tamworth just before the Municipal Golf Course.
+A fire destroyed the club just after it was originally built delaying its opening by about 12 months.
+This is the only indoor bowling club in Staffordshire and with over 350 members it is actively involved at club, county and national levels of competition.
+There is an active junior section with county representatives to under 25 age group.
+Bowling for people with disabilities is an important part of the club as is coaching for all players.
+Owned by its membership the club has an outdoor green operating April to September whilst the indoor rinks are open throughout the year.